FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC3/doc/03MessageStructure.md

 #### Number of repeating groups

-A count nested repeating groups in this repeating group.
+A count of the nested repeating groups in this repeating group.

 #### Number of variable-length fields